New Bill Would Require Implementation of Risk Assessment Analysis When Setting Bail

 - Whether the charged offense is violent in nature;

 - Whether the defendant has a history of drug or alcohol abuse.

 Based on these factors, judges could give defendants two scores, one for their likelihood of committing a crime and one for their risk of failing to appear in court.
 Theoretically, the risk assessment analysis would also flag those with an elevated risk of violence.

 The senator is also co-sponsoring another bill that would expand the use of electronic monitoring devices if a judge determines that the defendant poses a substantial risk of violating a PFA order.
 Although the use of electronic monitoring would not be made mandatory, it would be an option for the judge to consider.
 Furthermore, the law would also require law enforcement officers to respond when ankle monitors worn by people with PFA orders against them are activated.

 Contact us Today to Speak With an Experienced Criminal Defense Attorney

-If you have been charged with committing domestic violence or another criminal offense, please contact The Law Offices of Michael T. Van Der Veen in Philadelphia.
+If you have been charged with committing domestic violence or another criminal offense, please contact van der Veen, Hartshorn, and Levin in Philadelphia.
 You can reach us by calling 215-515-6892 or by initiating a live chat with a member of our dedicated legal team and we’ll help you schedule a consultation with an experienced criminal defense attorney who can evaluate your case.